oosayeroo/sayer-stashbox/README.md

-a simple job and gang stash solution for all employees not just bosses i used some code from qb-management to create a job storage and gang storage script that lets all employees have access to 4 storage inventories.
+a simple job and gang stash solution for all employees not just bosses i used some code from qb-management to create a job storage and gang storage script that lets all employees have access to 4 storage inventories. this will run alongside qb-management but is not a dependency and will work fine without it.

 ## Dependencies
 - [qb-core](https://github.com/qbcore-framework/qb-core)